 “It was food, culture, pretty much everything.
 And when I finished, I decided to turn it into prints.
-Then, I thought I should start creating pin,” Coady said.
+Then, I thought I should start creating a pin,” Coady said.
 “I just wanted to share my love for Japan through my illustrations with others who also love Japan.”

-Coady’s illustrations never fails to bring back fond memories of Japan when customers drop by to appreciate the simplicity of it all.
-Not only does Coady illustrate, she is currently learning how to play the Shamisen – a three-stringed Japanese musical instrument – and is taught by none other than another Hyper Japan regular talent who plays the instrument regularly.
+Coady’s illustrations never fail to bring back fond memories of Japan when customers drop by to appreciate the simplicity of it all.
+Not only does Coady illustrate, but she is also currently learning how to play the Shamisen – a three-stringed Japanese musical instrument – and is taught by none other than another Hyper Japan regular talent who plays the instrument regularly.
 Her favourite pin happens to be of the Shamisen, and she hopes to continue sharing these badges with others who appreciate the instrument.